morrelinko/simple-photo/README.md

 SimplePhoto requires...

 * Storage Manager: For Storing & Managing registered storage adapters.
-* Data Store: (Such as database) For persisting photo data.
+* Data Store: Database for persisting information about a photo.

 ```php
 use SimplePhoto\Storage\LocalStorage;